 His combat experience includes participation in the invasion of Panama, Operation Desert Storm, Black Hawk Down in Somalia, and more than a dozen combat tours in Afghanistan and Iraq.
 Jeff has been awarded medals for valor in combat and has received many medals as recognition for his service in the US Army.

-Jeff in an award winning author with five books in print.
-He and his wife, Dawn, have five children: Aaron, Jacob, Joseph, Abigail and Lydia.
+Jeff in an award-winning author with five books in print.
+He and his wife, Dawn, have five children and one grandchild.